 Mr. Cox has served as Chairman of Sextant Group, Inc., a financial advisory and private equity firm, since 1993.
 Mr. Cox is the former Chairman of Barclays Americas, a position he held from May 2008 to June 2011.
 Mr. Cox was a director of Hutchinson Technology Incorporated from May 1996 to September 2009.
 He was also Chairman of Magnequench, Inc., a manufacturer of magnetic material, from September 2005 to September 2006 and President and Chief Executive Officer of Magnequench, Inc. from October 1995 to August 2005.
-Mr. Cox was Chairman of Neo Material Technologies Inc., a manufacturer of rare earth, zirconium, and magnetic materials, from September 2005 to September 2006.
-Mr. Cox also serves on the boards of several private companies and as Chairman of two of these companies.
-Since July 2012, Mr. Cox has served on the board of trustees of St. Paul's School, a secondary educational institution located in Concord, New Hampshire, where he currently serves as board president.
+Mr. Cox was Chairman of Neo Material Technologies Inc., a manufacturer of rare earth and magnetic materials, from September 2005 to September 2006.
+Mr. Cox also serves as an officer and on the boards of a number of private companies and as Chairman of four of these companies.
+From July 2012 until June 2022, Mr. Cox served on the board of trustees of St. Paul's School, a secondary educational institution located in Concord, New Hampshire, where he served as board president from July 2016 until June 2022.
 Mr. Cox has served as Lead Independent Director of UNIFI since August 2019.

 Mr. Cox brings to the Board executive decision-making skills, operating and management experience, expertise in finance, and investment and business development experience.
-In addition, Mr. Cox brings to the Board considerable experience with financial and strategic planning matters critical to the oversight of the Company's financial reporting, compensation practices, and business strategy implementation.
+In addition, Mr. Cox's considerable experience with financial and strategic planning matters is valuable to the oversight of the Company's financial reporting, compensation practices, and business strategy implementation.